Trial of Benjamin Netanyahu: Case 4000

 Case 4000 involves the communication conglomerate Bezeq.
-The investigation focused on allegations that Netanyahu had promised regulatory changes that would be favorable to the business interests of Shaul Elovitch, the owner of Bezeq, in exchange for positive coverage of Netanyahu and his family by Elovitch's news website, Walla!.
+The investigation focused on allegations that Netanyahu had promised regulatory changes that would be favorable to the business interests of Shaul Elovitch, the owner of Bezeq, in exchange for positive coverage of Netanyahu and his family by Walla!, Elovitch's news website.
 Netanyahu was charged with fraud, breach of trust, and bribery in this case.
 Elovitch was also charged with bribery.
 The charges against Netanyahu include receiving bribes and acting in a conflict of interest as Minister of Communications.
 The Israeli police recommended bribery charges against Netanyahu in December 2018.
 On 21 November 2019, Israeli attorney general Avichai Mandelblit officially brought charges against Netanyahu and Elovitch.

 During the 2023 Israeli judicial reform protests, Netanyahu announced his intention to remove Defense Minister Yoav Gallant from his post on 26 March 2023; Boaz Ben Zur, Netanyahu's lawyer in Case 4000, told Netanyahu he would quit if Netanyahu did not stop the proposed legislation.